-New Jersey Marital Asset Protection Attorneys
+New Jersey Property Settlement Attorneys

-When a marriage ends, the property and debt acquired during the marriage must be divided between the parties.
+When a marriage ends, the property settlement and debt acquired during the marriage must be divided between the parties.
 Your financial future starts with your fair share of assets from equitable distribution.
-At the law offices of Morris, Downing & Sherred, our equitable distribution attorneys can help you work toward a secure tomorrow.
+At the New Jersey law offices of Morris, Downing & Sherred, our equitable distribution attorneys can help you work toward a secure tomorrow.

 How Is Equitable Distribution Determined?